bhavi1501/Library-Database-Analysis-SQL-/README.md

 Improve Branch Performance – Allocate resources based on activity levels

 🚀 Getting Started
-Review the database schema in the PDF

 Use the provided SQL queries to extract insights

 Implement the recommendations to improve library operations

 ✅ Conclusion

 This project demonstrates that a well-designed SQL database is fundamental to modernizing library management.
 By automating the tracking of books, loans, and borrowers, the system increases operational efficiency, reduces errors, and provides valuable data-driven insights.
 These insights enable libraries to optimize their resources, improve user engagement, and make smarter, more informed decisions for future growth.

-Sample SQL queries with outputs

 Entity Relationship Diagram (ERD)